 You have two options for the paper: a STANDARD final paper (5-7 pages long) or an EXTENDED final paper (8-10 pages).
-To be eligible for an "H," you must complete a high-quality, compelling extended final paper.
+To be eligible for an "H," you must submit an on-time, high-quality extended final paper.
 This does not guarantee an H, but is required, along with other requirements noted elsewhere.

 All papers should submitted to Canvas, double-spaced, PDF-format, 1-inch margins, 12-point font, with your name on the top of the first page.
-Please do not add extended padding or spacing around headings, bullet-point lists, etc. The final paper is due September 16, 5 pm.
-Note that the reading reflections have the same deadline.
+Please do not add extended padding or spacing around headings, bullet-point lists, etc. The final paper is due September 15, 5 pm.
+Note that the post-class reflections have the same deadline.
 Please pace your work accordingly.